A Machine Learning-Enhanced Hopf-Cole Formulation for Nonlinear Gas Flow in Porous Media: CLOSURE

 \section{CLOSURE}

-This work developed a stable and mathematically well-posed framework that integrates deep learning with continuum modeling to simulate gas flow through porous media in regimes where gas slippage invalidates classical Darcy formulations due to the pressure dependence of the apparent gas permeability.
+This work developed a stable and mathematically well-posed framework that integrates deep learning with continuum modeling to simulate gas flow through porous media in regimes where gas slippage leads to deviations from classical Darcy behavior due to the pressure dependence of the apparent gas permeability.
 By extending the Hopf--Cole transformation to the Klinkenberg permeability model, the nonlinear governing equations are recast into an equivalent linear Darcy-type system, yielding improved analytical tractability and numerical conditioning.
 The resulting formulation admits a least-squares representation with a symmetric and positive-definite operator, enabling robust and stable solution strategies.
 A mixed pressure--velocity formulation implemented through a shared-trunk neural architecture ensures physically consistent prediction of both fields, while a rigorous convergence analysis establishes the theoretical soundness of the proposed DeepLS-based approach.
-Overall, the integration of transformed continuum models with physics-informed learning provides a computationally efficient and interpretable alternative to pore-scale simulation for non-Darcy gas transport in tight and low-pressure formations.
+Overall, the integration of transformed continuum models with physics-informed learning provides a mesh-free and interpretable alternative to pore-scale simulation for non-Darcy gas transport in tight and low-pressure formations.

-Some of the main contributions of this work are summarized as follows: \begin{enumerate} \item[(C1)] \textbf{Accuracy:} Numerical solutions obtained with the framework are in close agreement with corresponding finite element solutions, with convergence behavior demonstrated on canonical benchmark problems. \item[(C2)] \textbf{Mathematical analysis:} A rigorous convergence analysis is developed, establishing the stability and reliability of the method. \item[(C3)] \textbf{Computational efficiency:} Computational cost is quantified through time-to-solution measurements, highlighting the efficiency of the approach. \item[(C4)] \textbf{Enhanced modeling capability:} The framework accurately resolves velocity fields in porous media with strong heterogeneity, including layered domains with highly disparate permeabilities. \end{enumerate}
+Some of the main contributions of this work are summarized as follows: \begin{enumerate} \item[(C1)] \textbf{Accuracy:} Numerical solutions obtained with the framework are in close agreement with corresponding finite element solutions, with convergence behavior demonstrated on canonical benchmark problems. \item[(C2)] \textbf{Mathematical analysis:} A rigorous convergence analysis is developed, establishing the stability and reliability of the method. \item[(C3)] \textbf{Computational considerations:} The computational effort of the proposed framework is characterized through implementation-specific time-to-solution measurements for the benchmark problems, while a systematic cost comparison with FEM and PINN solvers is left for future work. \item[(C4)] \textbf{Enhanced modeling capability:} The framework accurately resolves velocity fields in porous media with strong heterogeneity, including layered domains with highly disparate permeabilities. \end{enumerate}